Colleen Clifford

-Irene Margaret Clifford (née Blackford) (17 November 1898 – 7 April 1996), known professionally as Colleen Clifford, was a British-born performer, who worked in her native England as well as New Zealand and, later in her career, Australia.
+Irene Margaret Clifford (née Blackford) (17 November 1898 – 7 April 1996), born as Colleen Clifford, was a British-born performer, who worked in her native England as well as New Zealand and, later in her career, Australia.
 As an actress she worked in all facets of the industry: radio, stage, television and film.

 She was also a theatre founder, director and producer, coloratura soprano, dancer, comedian and classical pianist who was a specialist in voice production, drama and music.
-She was also a commercial advertiser, spokeswoman and charity worker and released her own memoirs.
-She worked across stage and screen with stars including Laurence Olivier, Noël Coward and Bette Davis, and trained Australian actors such as Judy Nunn, Paula Duncan and Melissa George.
+She worked variously as a commercial advertiser, spokeswoman and charity worker and released her own memoirs.
+She trained many Australian actors such as Judy Nunn, Paula Duncan and Melissa George.

 Clifford started her career in her native United Kingdom where she was an early radio and television performer for the British Broadcasting Corporation during the 1930s and 1940s hosting cabaret and variety shows, and appearing in West End theatre and during the Second World War, becoming a feature of news broadcasting and war concerts.
 Clifford was, at one time, featured on a 15-minute radio show showcasing her singing and musical performances.
 She emigrated to Australia in 1954, and from 1955 became a highly recognisable character actress of stage, television and films, from the early 1970s in soap operas, series, mini-series, telemovies and theatrical features, often portraying eccentric elderly women.
 She was a grand dame and matriarch of the arts and entertainment industry.
-She appeared in her last role at 93 years of age and as such, alongside Olga Dickie and Queenie Ashton was one of the oldest working actors in Australia, she died aged 97.
+She appeared in her last role at 93 years of age and as such, alongside Olga Dickie and Queenie Ashton was one of the oldest working actors in Australia, although on a small scale with guest appearances and cameos rather than major long-term roles. she died aged 97.